-- What type of tent to get?
+What type of tent to get?
 (How big, what seasonality, what weight)

-- How would we get a good night sleep?
+Would we get a good night sleep?

-- How would we cook food? (it was way too expensive to eat out all the time)
+How would we cook food? (it was way too expensive to eat out all the time)

-- What was important to take and what could be left home?
+What was important to take and what could be left home?

-- How much could we fit into one minivan and what would need to be left home?
+How much could we fit into one minivan and what would need to be left home?

-- How would the kids handle this?
+Would the kids handle this?

-- How would all of Kyra’s homeschooling/worldschooling fit into all this?
+How would all of Kyra’s homeschooling/worldschooling fit into all this?

 Also in the back of Brock’s mind was one truly horrible tent experience.
 It was when Brock was hiking to Machu Picchu in 2006 on the Salkantay Inca Trail.
 At this point, he had no overnight trekking experience or gear.
 So he was completely dependent on the provider to give good tents and sleeping bags…this did not happen.
 Brock has never been so cold in his life.
-At one point overnight he emptied everything out of his bag on top of himself, it didn’t help.
+At one point overnight he emptied everything from his bag on top of himself, it didn’t help.
 Brock slept for only a few minutes and was so happy when they came to him at 4 am with a hot beverage.

 Becky and the kids can sleep anywhere (and yes they all 3 sleep together when we travel).
 Air mattress, double bed, basically they make anything work.
 So this part was easy, we got a cheap queen air mattress.
 We did make a point of having the pump be battery operated in case we stayed at a campsite without an electrical hookup.
-We actually planned for all aspects of camping to be on battery when possible in case electrical hook-ups were not easy to come by.
+Specifically, we planned for all aspects of camping to be on battery when possible in case electrical hook-ups were not easy to come by.
 We choose not to buy a power cell for charging items.

 Two days before we left on the trip, Brock did an epic extreme mattress shopping experience before ultimately buying an 8-inch foam mattress for the trip for $300 plus tax.
 We had figured we could have gotten the 10-inch, but it was another few hundred and the 8-inch seemed like it would be a good night’s sleep.
 Brock tested it out the night we bought it and was very happy with the choice.
 In truth, he actually liked it even better than the king bed we had sold a few weeks back.
 He even found himself sleeping on his back more (typically he is a side sleeper).

 After 5 nights we can say we hit the comfort area perfectly.
 Becky and the kids have enjoyed sleeping on the air mattress.
 Brock prefers sleeping on his twin foam mattress to any of the hotel beds he has slept on.
 We all took the box springs and frames out from under the bed before the trip.
-So sleeping low to the ground was not really an adjustment and has not been a problem.
+Therefore, sleeping low to the ground was not an adjustment and has not been a problem.

 We also brought two camping chairs and one camping table.
 All pack down to a small size.
 None of them have been out of the minivan yet because the first two camping sites have had picnic tables.
 If this continues these could be items we would not have needed to bring.
 This could also be different if you want to sit around at campgrounds during the day.
 But we view them as mostly just lodging for the trip.